pkestene/npcuda-example/README.md

 The extension is a single C++ class which manages the GPU memory and provides methods to call operations on the GPU data.
 This C++ class is wrapped via *swig* or *cython* -- effectively exporting this class into python land.

+## this fork

+This fork just add slights changes:
+- add cython-template (just to test everything works, when wrapping a C++/CUDA class)
+- add a clean methon in setup.py

 ## swig vs cython

 ### swig